Improving Public Health and Nutrition in Namibia

 Through a partnership with government, nonprofit organizations, and businesses, Synergos is strengthening Namibia’s public health system’s response to key national priorities around maternal and child health and nutrition.

 Synergos has been working in Namibia since 2007.
-We bring together diverse resources, competencies and experiences from Namibia’s government, corporate, and the nonprofit sectors, as well as the US Agency for International Development, GAIN-Global Alliance for Improved Nutrition, and the END Fund.
+We bring together diverse resources, competencies and experiences from Namibia’s government, corporate, and the nonprofit sectors, as well as international agencies.

 - Increased collaboration and communication within the Ministry of Health and Social Services through a Leadership Development Forum for the ministry’s top tier of officials as well as through workshops and events at other levels of the health system